58 one-bed apartments

 Councillor Isobel Darby, Cabinet Member for Housing and Homelessness, Buckinghamshire Council

-“We have ambitious plans to provide more accommodation for people who are homeless.
-This project will increase the number of temporary homes in High Wycombe by 65 per cent, enabling us to meet the growing local need and provide a much better living environment for families who need our help.
-The new accommodation will also bring people closer to local amenities, such as transport facilities, GP surgeries and schools as well as other support services.”
+“This project has increased the number of temporary homes in High Wycombe by 65 per cent, enabling us to meet the growing local need.
+The new accommodation brings people closer to local amenities such as transport facilities, GP surgeries and schools as well as other support services.”

 THE OFFSITE SOLUTION

 Offsite construction is very well suited to building this type of accommodation.
-As well as meeting the required standards for quality and sustainability, this solution can reduce the completion time to deliver new temporary homes more quickly for people on emergency housing waiting lists.
+As well as meeting the required standards for quality and sustainability, this construction solution can reduce the completion time to deliver new temporary homes more quickly for people on emergency housing waiting lists.

 With fabrication and fitting out of the apartments taking place in a controlled factory environment, offsite manufacturing also achieves a higher and more consistent quality of finish